drj11/zontem0/results.md

 [table-compare] shows the trend obtained by fitting a linear model to the most recent 30 years.
-The GISTEMP and ZONTEM series have the same trend (difference in trends are far smaller than differences explained by noise).
+The GISTEMP and ZONTEM series have the same trend (differences in trends are far smaller than differences explained by noise).
-The errors in estimating the trend are more likely than not smaller for GISTEMP.
+The errors in estimating the trend are more likely than not smaller for GISTEMP than for ZONTEM.
 This is to be expected from its more sophisticated treatment of what is essentially the same input data.
-In estimating errors, no attempt was made to account for autocorrelation even though an estimate of the autocorrelation structure marginally suggests that an AR(1) model might be appropriate.
+In estimating errors, I have not accounted for autocorrelation even though an estimate of the autocorrelation structure of the residuals from the fit marginally suggests that an AR(1) model might be appropriate.
 The effect of this would be to reduce the degrees of freedom, and hence increase the estimated errors in trend.
 Since ZONTEM is no more than a sketch, I have chosen the simpler model, but with the caveat that the errors are more likely than not underestimated.
 I encourage curious modellers to torture the data with increasingly elaborate models.

 At the time of preparing this report, ZONTEM has 1998 as the warmest year (highest anomaly).
 Record years are not particular